Leadership

 Tania Moore, President

-It has been a great honor and a pleasure to serve as President of the Columbia Fiction Foundry this year.
+It has been an honor and a pleasure to serve as President of the Columbia Fiction Foundry this year.
 I’ve loved hearing from many of you, so please feel free to reach out.

-Both the Wednesday workshop, which has flourished under the care and leadership of Lisa Melilli, and the Saturday workshop, have enjoyed unprecedented attendance this year.
+Columbia Fiction Foundry has had a fantastic year.
+Our membership has increased steadily, and both the Wednesday and Saturday workshops have enjoyed unprecedented attendance.
 The quality of writing and feedback have been excellent, and many members have volunteered to help in a variety of ways.
+We’ve also hosted several successful events.

 One of our goals has been to make CFF an inclusive environment where writers of all ages and backgrounds will feel welcome.
-We’re delighted by the variety of writing and the diversity of voices in our workshops, and we look forward to continuing to improve in this area.
+We’re delighted by the variety of writing and the diversity of voices in our workshops, and we look forward to continuing to grow in this area.
+We also look forward to welcoming many of our new members to our workshops and events.

 We are proud of our many members who have published work this year with large and small presses, as well as literary magazines.
-One of our new features, spearheaded by Communication Director, Will Hughes, is to post news from our members on a regular basis, so be sure to let one of us know if you have publication news to share, and do check out our News page on our website.
+Under the leadership of our Communications Director, Michael Hirsch, we post publication news from our members in our newsletter, so check out our News page on our website.
+If you have publication news to share, be sure to reach out to Michael.

-I would like to thank Genna Farley Fleming, Senior Associate Director of Diversity Engagement at Columbia’s Office of Alumni.
-Genna has been a fabulous liaison for everything from website support to event development.
+As always, I would like to thank Genna Farley Fleming, Senior Associate Director of Diversity Engagement at Columbia’s Office of Alumni.
+Genna has been our go-to for pretty much everything.
+I’m delighted that she now has a fantastic new Assistant, Stanley Clark, who’s already been wonderful to work with.
+We couldn’t do it without you guys.

-CFF could not exist without our members, those of you who share your writing at our workshops, who offer feedback and support to your fellow writers and participate in events, who volunteer your time and enthusiasm to help keep CFF running.
+CFF could not exist without our members, those of you who share your writing, who offer feedback and support your fellow writers, who participate in events and volunteer your time and enthusiasm to help keep CFF running.
 So thank you to all of you.
+For anyone who would like to get more involved, whether moderating a meeting or anything else, please reach out to any of us.

-Thank you for the privilege of serving as your President this year.
-I look forward to working with our superb Executive Committee and all of you to continue to make CFF a thriving community of writers who come together to support one another in our shared goal of creating exciting, quality fiction with the goal of publication.
+Lastly, thank you for the privilege of serving as your President this year.
+I look forward to working with our Executive Committee and all of you to continue to make CFF a thriving community of writers who come together to support one another in our shared goal of creating exciting, quality fiction with the goal of publication.

 We’re going to have an amazing year.